ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This refers to SATP protocol Version, encoded as "major.minor" (separated by a period symbol).

-The current version is "1.0".
+The current version is "1.0" defined in this specification.
+Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.

 ### Message Type